TakenagaT/TeaseMe/README.txt

 Update History
 -------------------------
+v0.1.5 (by Takenaga)
+- Added use of simple string variables (replaced in tease texts).

 v0.1.3 (by Takenaga)
 - Added use of conditionals (if-set/if-not-set) on Audio, Delay, Image, Metronome and Video (eg. you can define multiple Images on a page, it will show the one where conditions are met).
 - Fixed download of teases with sound-loops-attribute.